 With two terra cotta saucers, one Flower Pot Antique Brass Bell, and a metal mesh for separating the flower pot and the feeding area, this is a fabulous gift for friends and family or to keep for yourself!
 The Sunflower Tower is a type of bird feeder that's easy and fun to make at home.
-This DIY starter kit contains the necessary parts for putting together your own green-thumbed gift.
+This DIY starter kit contains the necessary parts to assemble your green-thumbed gift.

 Mason Jar Bird Feeder

 Have you ever seen a bird feeder that is made from Mason jars?
-The seeds inside the Mason jar will fall down to the small chicken feeder.
-When the birds come, they will peck through the holes of the feeder.
-Accessorize your garden with our original bird feeder, made from vintage Mason jars.
+The Mason jar seeds will fall to the small chicken feeder.
+When the birds come, they will peck through the feeder's holes.
+Accessorize your garden with our original bird feeder from vintage Mason jars.
 The seeds inside the jar will fall down to the small chicken feeder.
-When the birds come, they will peck through the holes of the feeder creating a unique homemade bird feeder.
+When the birds come, they will peck through the holes of the feeder, creating a unique homemade bird feeder.

-Have fun watching birds enjoying our daily food, and enjoy looking at your unique homemade bird feeder.
+Enjoy watching birds enjoy our daily food and looking at your unique homemade bird feeder.
 Make a little wildlife to your backyard, let the birds come, and peck through mini holes at the bottom of the feeder by providing them with food.
 This Mason jar bird feeder is very easy to make with some hard work, you can also give it to your kids for a DIY project.

 Acorn Bird Feeder

-If you have a big backyard, and you want to give some food to birds, then an acorn bird feeder is very useful.
+If you have a big backyard and want to give birds some food, then an acorn bird feeder is very useful.
 With some simple materials, you can make yourself an acorn bird feeder.
-Build an Acorn Bird Feeder This Acorn bird feeder is not only beautiful and easy to build, but it's also incredibly effective at encouraging birds to eat right outside your window!
+Build an Acorn Bird Feeder This Acorn bird feeder is beautiful and easy to build and incredibly effective at encouraging birds to eat right outside your window!
 This project is part of a series on bird feeding.
-You might also enjoy the hummingbird feeder, the DIY bird feeders, and the finch feeder.
+You might also enjoy the hummingbird feeder, the DIY bird feeder, and the finch feeder.

-If you have a big backyard, and you want to give some food to birds, then an acorn bird feeder is very useful.
+If you have a big backyard and want to give birds some food, then an acorn bird feeder is very useful.
 With some simple materials, you can make yourself an acorn bird feeder.
-If you feed wild birds in your backyard, but are tired of throwing the birdseed on the ground for them; making and using an acorn bird feeder may be a good solution for your situation.
-Wood can be used to build this project, but we use a plastic bowl designed for this purpose because is lighter than wood and doesn't decompose as fast.
+If you feed wild birds in your backyard but are tired of throwing the birdseed on the ground for them, making and using an acorn bird feeder may be a good solution for your situation.
+Wood can be used to build this project, but we use a plastic bowl designed for this purpose because it is lighter than wood and doesn't decompose as fast.

 DIY Milk Carton Bird Feeders

-This is a great activity to do with kids because not only do they get to work on making a bird feeder, they get to feed the birds while they're at it!
+This is a great activity to do with kids because they get to work on making a bird feeder and feed the birds while they're at it!
 Get your milk cartons and cut them in half.
 Next, put peanut butter on the carton lids and then stick them to the milk carton halves.
 Put birdseed inside the cartons!
 Now, it is ready to decorate!
 You can use foil or paint for some fun designs!

 Soda Bottle Bird Feeder